Improving Your New Blog Visitors’ First Experience

 Some readers will have a question or comment that they want to send to you privately rather than leaving a comment on a blog post.
 If this is the case, they will want to find a contact page that allows them to do just that.
-There are also a number of different plugins to accomplish this, one of them from Douglas Karr.
+There are also a number of different plugins to accomplish this with lots of variety.

 5. What else do you have to offer?

 Many blogs now are more than just blogs.
 An example is Blogging Tips, which also offers forums and a marketplace that lets users post and search for services.
 Another example is the job board at ProBlogger, which is one of the best places for bloggers to find paid positions.
 Offering something in addition to the blog can be a great way to encourage repeat traffic and draw inbound links as you make your blog a more valuable resource to readers.

 6. Is the blog regularly updated and current?